BALKAN HERITAGE FIELD SCHOOL PROJECT (COURSE) 2015:

 Site: Prehistoric tell next to the village of Yunatsite, Southern Bulgaria.

-Period(s) of occupation: Copper Age (4900 - 4100 BC), Early Bronze Age (3100-2200 BC), Iron Age, Antiquity and Middle Ages.
+Period(s) of occupation: Chalcolithic (or Copper age, 4900 - 4100 BC) - IN THE PROJECT'S FOCUS, Early Bronze Age (3100-2200 BC), Iron Age, Antiquity and Middle Ages.

 The nearest air terminals: Sofia (Bulgaria, 90 km) and Plovdiv (Bulgaria, 40 km) - don't forget checking the low cost flight options!
 If participants arrive at the one of these airports, a transfer to the project venue in Pazardzhik may be arranged by request (Please, specify this in your application form!).
 Individual or group transfers' price may vary depending on both distance and number of passengers from 25 to 100 EUR.
+Ask for details!

-Application Deadlines: until the places are filled, or latest 15 June, 2013
+Application Deadlines: until the places are filled, or latest 10 June, 2015

-Minimum length of stay for participants: Two weeks
+Minimum length of stay: Two weeks

 Minimum age: 18 (16, if the participant is accompanied by an adult family member)

 Number of field school places available: Maximum 16